 However, WooCommerce can be used to open as many online stores & e-commerce websites as you desire since it won’t cost you any licensing fee.

-What Are the Pros and Cons of WooCommerce?
+What are the Pros and Cons of WooCommerce?

 The following is a guide to what you should know about WooCommerce if you're trying to find the perfect e-commerce platform.